mariolambrette/AnimalTrackR/README.md

 )
 ```

-The `IMAGEEXTRACTIONFUNCTION` also takes another lis as an argument
+The `extract_Images()` also takes another list as an argument which
-which defines the weights to apply to each group when performing a
+defines the weights to apply to each group when performing a stratified
-stratified sample.
-This argument is optional, by default the function
+sample.
+This argument is optional, by default the function will use the
-will use the relative numbers of videos in each group to inform the
+relative numbers of videos in each group to inform the weights to apply,
-weights to apply, however there may be instances where users want to
+however there may be instances where users want to change this.
+This
-change this.
-This argument to do this should be of the same structure as
+argument to do this should be of the same structure as the `video_files`
-the `video_files` list:
+list:

 ``` r